the tower tarot yes or nothe tower tarot advicethe tower tarot careersudden changecollapse

 What appears stable may already be broken from within.

-The tower's construction is architectural yet abstract, suggesting that this is not a literal building but a metaphor for any human construction: ideologies, commitments, foundations, frameworks.
+The tower's construction is architectural yet abstract, suggesting that this is not a literal building but a metaphor for any human construction.
 The tower represents what we build—our lives, our beliefs, our systems.
-When The Tower appears, it indicates that something you have constructed has become unsustainable.
-It may have served its purpose for a time, but accumulated contradictions have reached critical mass.
-The tower's stability is an illusion; collapse is reality.
+When The Tower appears, something you have constructed has reached its breaking point not because of external attack but because its internal contradictions have become unsustainable.

 Internal Explosion: Accumulated Contradiction